isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-05-29-post-28th SEA Games To Open On 5th Jun 2015 In Singapore.md

 **Opportunities for Local Businesses**

-13. SINGSOC will commence the tender process for various services, such as Information, Communication & Technology (ICT), accommodation, catering, logistics and transport, among others in the coming months.
+13. SINGSOC will commence the tender process for various services, such as Information, Communication &amp; Technology (ICT), accommodation, catering, logistics and transport, among others in the coming months.
 Given the unique branding of SEA Games, organisers believe that there will be good opportunities for sponsorships and partnerships with Corporate Singapore.
 This will provide opportunities for local businesses to contribute towards the success of the games and be a part of the celebrations.

 **Advisory Sub-Committees**

 14. SINGSOC also announced the formation of three Advisory Sub-Committees (See Annex A) to map out critical areas in the lead up to the games.
-They are Community Engagement & Outreach, headed by Mr Stanley Tan; National Olympic Committees & Sport, headed by Dr Tan Eng Liang and, Sponsorship & Marketing, headed by Mr Richard Seow.
+They are Community Engagement &amp; Outreach, headed by Mr Stanley Tan; National Olympic Committees &amp; Sport, headed by Dr Tan Eng Liang and, Sponsorship &amp; Marketing, headed by Mr Richard Seow.
 These sub-committees will play a critical role in advising SINGSOC on activating and forging strong partnerships with various public and people sector groups, such as community/social clubs, grassroots organisations, volunteer groups, schools and business associations the requirements of the SEA Games Federation, the NOCs of Southeast Asia and local National Sports Associations together with the Singapore National Olympic Council (SNOC) creating opportunities for corporate sponsorship as well as enhancing and promoting the 28th SEA Games brand